Kelvin-Chen/dotfiles/README.md

 # Config

-Repo to store dotfiles and other configuration.
-Using it is the same as git except `git` is replaced with `config`.
-For example, to add a file `foo` just do `config add foo` followed with `config commit` and `config push`.
+## Overview

+This is a repo to store dotfiles and other configuration.
+It is implemented as a git repository with the working tree rooted to the home directory.
+Manipulation of this repo is done with the `config` alias.

-# Installing
+## Installing

 ```sh
 git clone --separate-git-dir="$HOME/.myconf" \
     git@github.com:Kelvin-Chen/config.git \